XL2248/HGNN/README.md

 ## Generate data
 + For MELD
-generate the data format and the matrix A for training

-(The uploaded train.txt, dev.txt, and test.txt are the facial features extracted by [Openface](https://github.com/TadasBaltrusaitis/OpenFace).
+Generate the data format and the matrix A for training (The uploaded train.txt, dev.txt, and test.txt are the facial features extracted by [Openface](https://github.com/TadasBaltrusaitis/OpenFace).
 You can also use the )

 ```